rvagg/node-errno/README.md

 <a name="customerrors"></a>
 ## Custom errors

 Use `errno.custom.createError()` to create custom `Error` objects to throw around in your Node.js library.
-Create error heirachies so `instanceof` becomes a useful tool in tracking errors.
+Create error hierarchies so `instanceof` becomes a useful tool in tracking errors.
 Call-stack is correctly captured at the time you create an instance of the error object, plus a `cause` property will make available the original error object if you pass one in to the constructor.

 ```js
 var create = require('errno').custom.createError